Published: 2026-05-26

 Built-in MCP server for AI assistants

-Kubb now includes an MCP server out of the box.
-No separate package to install.
-Connect Claude, Cursor, or any MCP-compatible AI tool directly to your Kubb setup via HTTP transport.
+Kubb ships an MCP server out of the box, with no separate package to install.
+Connect Claude, Cursor, or any MCP-compatible AI tool to your Kubb setup over HTTP transport.

 Multiple content types, handled correctly

 APIs rarely serve a single content type.
-A POST /upload endpoint might accept multipart/form-data for files and application/json for metadata at the same time.
-In v4, Kubb picked one and discarded the rest.
-In v5, the generated client handles all content types on an endpoint, so the generated code covers the full surface of your API.
+A POST /upload endpoint might take multipart/form-data for files and application/json for metadata at once. v4 picked one and dropped the rest. v5 generates a client that handles every content type on an endpoint, so the output covers the full surface of your API.

 To upgrade, follow the v5 migration guide.
-Compatibility presets let you migrate at your own pace.
+Compatibility presets let you move at your own pace.

 If you hit anything unexpected, open an issue on GitHub.